nuxeo/doc.nuxeo.com-content/src/client-apps/nuxeo-drive.md

 #### `oauth2-openid-configuration-url`

-The URL of the [OpenID Provider Configuration](https://openid.net/specs/openid-connect-discovery-1_0.html#ProviderConfig) for OAuth2.
+The URL of the [OpenID Provider Configuration](https://openid.net/specs/openid-connect-discovery-1_0.html#ProviderConfig) for OAuth 2.
 When specified, [oauth2-authorization-endpoint](#oauth2-authorization-endpoint) and [oauth2-token-endpoint](#oauth2-token-endpoint) parameters will be set according to values found in that document, even if they are already defined.

 The awaited value must be of the form `https://server.com/.well-known/openid-configuration`.